easir/coding-standard/README.md

-# Easir Coding Standard
+# Easi'r Coding Standard

-The Easir Coding Standard is a set of rules for PHP_CodeSniffer and applies to all Easir projects.
+The Easi'r Coding Standard is a set of rules for PHP_CodeSniffer and applies to all Easi'r projects.
 It is based on Doctrine, PSR-1 and PSR-2, with some noticeable exceptions/differences/extensions.

 ## Installation